 TDM — Catalog-based Sequence Implementation

-Fabric V8.2 has added the Sequences tab to the Catalog.
-This tab allows to set up the sequences that can be generated in a project as part of a population or any other flow.
+Fabric has added the Sequences tab to the Catalog.
+This tab allows to set up the sequences that can be generated in a project by population flows or other flows.

 I. Catalog — Populating the Sequences Tab

-This includes adding the Sequence classification to the Sequences tab and setting the data generator for each sequence.
+Populating the Sequences tab involves adding the Sequence Classification and setting the data Generator for each sequence.

 Click here for instructions.

 II.
-Catalog - Adding the Sequence Classification to the Tables
+Catalog — Adding Sequence Classification to Tables

 Currently, the Catalog does not automatically identify the sequence fields.
-Thus, after a list of sequences has been set in the Sequences tab, the relevant Catalog fields should be manually marked as sequences.
+Therefore, after a list of sequences is set in the Sequences tab, the relevant Catalog fields should be manually marked as sequences.
 Build the Catalog artifacts when completing the manual updates.

 Click here for instructions.